matoanbach/RHCSA/Sample Exams/largeone.md

 36. On rhcsa2 create a logical volume called lv1 of size equal to 10 LEs in vg1 volume group (create vg1 with PE size 8MB in a partition on the secondary disk).
 Initialize the logical volume with XFS type and mount it on /mnt/lvfs1.
 Create a file called lv1file1 in the mount point.
 Set the file system to automatically mount at each system reboot.

 37. On rhcsa2 add a group called group20 and change group membership on /mnt/lvfs1 to group20.
 Set read/write/execute permissions on /mnt/lvfs1 for the owner, group members, and others.

+38. On rhcsa2 extend the file system in the logical volume lv1 by 64MB without unmounting it and without losing any data.
+Confirm the new size for the logical volume and the file system.